fussek/build-collective/README.md

 # Implementation

-- There are new structures and methods for Enterprises, Projects and Bounties
+- Solidity: There are new structures and methods for Enterprises, Projects and Bounties
+- Frontend: The interface currently supports only Enterprises and Projects.